adfinis/vault-raft-backup-agent/ansible/Readme.md

 The Ansible role comes with the following limitations:

 * Does not configure a cron job, only a systemd timer/service pair
-* Exposes a Vault token on the snapshot host (with limited privileges though)
 * Does not automatically [install the Vault binary](https://learn.hashicorp.com/tutorials/vault/getting-started-install)